richardschneider/sepia/Readme.md

 Formerly called EFD - Enterprise for Dummies.
-It's now called **Sepia**
+It's now called **Sepia** - Simple Enterprise Patterns in Action.
+The subtitle is *How to stop writing the same code over and over again.*

-- Simple Enterprise Patterns in Action.
-The subtitle is *How to stop writing the same code.*
+This library is **not yet ready for prime time**, use at your own peril.
+Breaking changes are a given.

-Lessons Learnt
+Lessons learnt
 --------------

 - Avoid over specification.
 Just do what is required.
-- Do not design for the for future, its never turns out to be what you expected
+- Do not design for the for future, its never turns out to be what you expected.
 - Classes should do one and only one thing well.
 Rely on other classes to do things you are not interested in.
 - Write documentation.
 How else will someone now about your feature or be able to support it.
 - Write unit tests.
 They give confidence that the feature is working.
 They also raise the confidence level when refactoring.